 A Story Behind Every (Mis)behaviour

-Children can be pretty challenging at times, especially when you are new teacher.
+Children can be pretty challenging at times, especially when you are a new teacher.
 Somehow, they know how to test your limits by pushing all your buttons.
-It takes experience to learn how to be firm yet gentle with children.
+It takes the experience to learn how to be firm yet gentle with children.
 D left an impression on me because his challenging behaviour made it almost impossible for me to conduct my lessons.

 In my mind, I labelled him as one of the ‘naughty’ children in my class but I never called him that in class openly.
 One day, he came up to me and said, “Teacher, I know I did not behave well when you first came in, but you see, I behave well in your class now, I am your friend okay.”
 And he gave me his signature cheeky wink and smile.

 Most of the time, the “naughty” ones are most impressionable.